 What Is Functional Strength Training

-As a Certified Strength & Conditioning Specialist for the last decade, I've seen quite the evolution of fitness goals, now there are multiple forms of strength training.
-Whereas before everyone would train from an everyday life perspective, nowadays people train for different reasons (think of bodybuilders).
+For the last decade, I've seen quite the evolution of fitness goals, now there are multiple forms of strength training.

 Functional training is a type of resistance training that uses exercises that mimic the movements we do every day so that we can get stronger.